 Ye Filthy Rat © 2018 Cait Gordon.
 All rights reserved.
 No part of this work may be used or reproduced in any manner whatsoever without permission except in the case of brief quotations in critical articles and reviews.
 For more information, contact Cait Gordon.

-Cait Gordon is the author of Life in the ’Cosm, a story about a little green guy who’s crushing on the female half of his two-headed colleague.
+Cait Gordon is the author of Life in the ’Cosm, a story about a little green guy who’s on a quest to save half the person he loves.
 Cait is currently working on a prequel to ’Cosm called The Stealth Lovers, a rom-com military space opera.
-When she’s not writing, she’s editing manuscripts for indie authors and running The Spoonie Authors Network, a blog whose contributors are writers with disabilities and/or chronic conditions.
+When she’s not writing, she’s editing manuscripts for indie authors and running The Spoonie Authors Network, a blog whose contributors manage disabilities and/or chronic conditions.
 She also really likes cake.